stampit-org/stampit/README.md

 ## Status

-Stampit was written as an example for the book, ["Programming JavaScript Applications" (O'Reilly)](http://ericleads.com/javascript-applications/), but it has been in production use for more than a year.
+Stampit was written as an example for the book, ["Programming JavaScript Applications" (O'Reilly)](http://pjabook.com), but it has been in production use with millions of monthly users for more than a year.
 The API has been quite stable.
 There will be no breaking changes going forward.

 [Known Issues](https://github.com/dilvie/stampit/issues?state=open)